 [24] Ye blind guides, which strain at a gnat, and swallow a camel.

-Mercy “omitted” and “left undone”.
-But in 5, the merciful obtaining mercy.
+Mercy “omitted” and “left undone”, but in 5 the merciful obtaining mercy.
+Matthew 5 and verse 7 reads.

 Mat.5:7] Blessed are the merciful: for they shall obtain mercy.